pedantic-git/nonbinaryleeds/resources.md

 As well as being a support organisation and social group we have also delivered training and consultation to organisations such as the maternity and radiology service in Leeds as well as for various GPs practices, workplaces and networks.

+If you'd like to talk to us about your organisation's training needs, please get in touch using any of the details below.

 ## Resources and handouts

 Non-Binary Leeds has produced some smaller resources and hand-outs to help explaing things such as a brief overview of what non-binary is and what a pronouns circle is.